picoLLM Compression

 Custom Models & Support

 Yes.
-Picovoice Consulting works with Enterprise Plan customers to compress their custom or fine-tuned LLMs using the picoLLM Compression engine.
+Picovoice Consulting works with Enterprise Plan customers to compress their custom or fine-tuned LLMs using the picoLLM inference engine.

 Yes, models trained on your private data or developed by you will be 100% yours.